lcalmbach/sensors-bs/README.md

 # sensors-bs
-visualisaton of smart street sensors in Basel (Switzerland)
+visualizaton of smart street sensors in Basel (Switzerland).
+Wor in Progress 🚧